jeffreykegler/old_kollos/notes/design/intermediate.md

 Kollos's interface language will be the LUIF, essentially Lua 5.1 extended with BNF.
-A top layer, called the Kollos high layer, or KHIL, will parse this into the "Kollos intermediate representation", or KIR, which is pure Lua 5.1 with some calls to the kollos Lua package.
+A top layer, called the Kollos high layer, or KHIL, will parse this into the "Kollos intermediate representation".
+The Kollos intermediate representation, also called the KIR, is pure Lua 5.1 with some calls to the kollos Lua package.

 Since the KIR is pure Lua 5.1, it can be run with Lua.
-Calls in the kollos package, which I expect I will write, will then do lower level transformations to make the grammar ready for Libmarpa.
+The KIR calls in the kollos package, which at this point Jeffrey expects that he will write, will then do lower level transformations to make the grammar ready for Libmarpa.
 These lower level transformations are called the Kollos lower